sjtuyinjie/M3DGR/README.md

 GNSS-denial02|2025-01-21|12.7g|750s|Long time,GNSS Denial |[Rosbag]|[GT]
 </div>

+> ⚠️ **Known Issues**:
+> - The RGB images collected by the D434I and X4 cameras are rolling shutter, which might affect the performance of some visual SLAM systems which require global shutter.
+> - Ithe dataset lacks external trigger between sensors, instead, we perform synchronization via software synchronization.

 ## 🔥 3.
 SLAM Benchmark
 - We have tested following cutting-edge methods on **M3DGR**🦄 dataset with well-tuned parameters. **We will release all these custom baseline codes upon paper acceptance!**
 -